The-OpenROAD-Project/OpenLane/docs/source/for_developers/gha_workflow.md

 ![A Diagram Of The Flow](../../_static/gha.png)
 * A maintainer cannot review their own code, but they can merge it after a review by another maintainer.
+* The tool updater is no longer in use and has been removed.

 ## Required Secrets/Variables
 Repository secrets are used to protect certain credentials, while variables are repository-dependent parameters for the CI.